Mat and Savanna Shaw: The Joy of Christmas

-Mat and Savanna Shaw released their fourth album, The Joy of Christmas, on November 5, 2021.
+Mat and Savanna released their fourth album, The Joy of Christmas, on November 5, 2021.
 With an original song and classic Christmas music, the eleven-song album includes performances with other artists.
 The first song in the album is "Sleigh Ride" which features a collaboration with Caleb Chapman's Crescent Super Band who provide a "jazzy, big band feel".
 The second song is The Polar Express song "Believe".
-It had been sung by Josh Groban who is among Mat Shaw's most admired singers.
+It had been sung by Josh Groban who is among Mat's most admired singers.
 Viewers noted there are many similarities in Groban's and Mat Shaw's singing.
 The third song is "More than Hands Can Hold", an original about how Christmas is not about material things.
-While he was in the Philippines, Mat Shaw observed the children being elated during the season of Christmas.
+While he was in the Philippines, Mat Shaw saw the children being elated during Christmas.
 He was moved by how the children's jubilance was rooted not in gifts but in basic stuff.
 The fourth song is the Jim Brickman song "A Little Bit of Christmas" with whom they sang the song.
 When Mat Shaw started studying the piano, Brickman's song "Love of My Life" was an early one he mastered.
 Mat Shaw used the song to woo his wife, and during their wedding they did a duet of it.
 The fifth song is "White Christmas" and has "a bossa nova style twist".

 The sixth song is a mashup of "Where Are You Christmas?" and "When Christmas Comes to Town" and features Pennie Jean Shaw, Savanna's seven-year-old sister.
 Although Pennie Jean at first was uneasy about performing, she overcame her nervousness, singing her piece confidently in a recording studio.
 The seventh song is "You're a Mean One, Mr. Grinch" and is their second collaboration in the album with Caleb Chapman's Crescent Super Band.
 The Shaws originally had bantered about including the Grinch in their album before deciding to do a full-length rendition.
 The eighth song is Amy Grant's "Breath of Heaven", which from Mary, mother of Jesus's point of view shares the Nativity of Jesus.
 The ninth song is a mashup of "Silent Night" and "Still, Still, Still".
 The ninth song is "Angels We Have Heard on High" and includes a collaboration from a gospel choir.
 Several choir members had collaborated with the Shaws for their "Amazing Grace" cover.
 The eleventh song, "Mary, Did You Know?", has the duo performing with Gentri, a trio of tenors with whom they had sung at a Christmas concert in 2020.